 I esSAY THERE –The ring of it sounds more like stuff from a previous era than what Goggle is wont to take you to.

 Quite so.
 For I esSAY THERE is a pun built from P.G.
 Wodehouse.
-He was a writer popular in the first part of the 20th century, who wrote of 19th century Edwardian Jeevesian England, as unlikely as, but less tedious than, Harry Potterian England.
+He was a writer popular in the first part of the 20th century, who wrote with the ring of late 19th century Edwardian Jeevesian England, as unlikely as, but less tedious than, Harry Potterian England.
 Even into the 1940s Wodehouse was often featured in the long-gone “Saturday Evening Post,” which, as a kid, I read as eagerly as anything, with Jeeves and Bertie Wooster saying things like “I say there, old boy (man, chap).”

 So a pun on Wodehouse gave me my site’s name, but the tone and style, certainly the autocratic mood, are from O. W. Holmes, especially from his book, The Autocrat of The Breakfast Table, written before I was born.
 The Autocrat is still in my library whose shelves take up more space than our entertainment center.

 My outlook and perspective and philosophy are also 19th century, but rooted more in E.G. White than O.W.
 Holmes, and immune to the other late 19th century trendsetters, Marx, Darwin, Nietzsche, and Freud, although, as comes through loud and clear in these essays and certainly in this introduction, my style is pure Freudean “free association.”
 But the flippancy and jerkiness of style, which would leave Holmes and White panting, that’s pure 21st century.